milkcircle/milkcircle.github.io/_posts/2019-10-20-religious.md

 in remembrance of the lady
 with the newly diagnosed cancer
 who just last week was on a family vacation
-and collapsed from a seizure --
+when she collapsed from a seizure --

 before taking another sip of bitter caffeine,
 swiveling around in the plastic chair